linuxdeepin/deepin-manual/manual-assets/professional/dde/en_US/index.md

 ## Dock

-Dock is at the bottom of the desktop by default to help you quickly open frequently-used applications, which includes Launcher, applications, system tray, and plugins.
-In the dock, you can open launcher, show the desktop, enter the workspaces, open and exit apps, set input methods, adjust the volume, connect to a wireless network, view the calendar and enter the shutdown interface, and so on.
+Dock is at the bottom of the desktop by default to help you quickly open frequently-used applications, which includes Launcher, applications, system tray, and plug-ins.
+In the dock, you can open launcher, show the desktop, enter the workspaces, open and exit applications, set input methods, adjust the volume, connect to a wireless network, view the calendar and enter the shutdown interface, and so on.

 ### Icons on Dock

 In the Dock, there are icons of Launcher, applications, system tray, and plugins.

 You can send application icons from Launcher to Dock so as to open it quickly.